jackyzha0/quartz/content/notes/02-intro-pervasive-and-ubiquitious.md

 > [!INFO] same thing: camera constantly running: but neck camera

-> [!INFO] toll gates scanning number plates: initally kept private. can we use it to
+> [!INFO] toll gates scanning number plates: initally kept private. can we use it to solve a crime though?

 # Tangible computing